primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 While each configuration will have its own specific workflow statuses, the default Primero configuration has the following:
 - **New** - When the case is first created it gets this status by default.
 ![](img/v2/workflow-new.png)
-- **Assessment** - This status is set when the user records a value for the "Assessment requested on" field on the Assessment form.
+- **Assessment** - This status is set when the user records a value for the "Date Assessment Started" on the "Initial Screening Assessment" form.
-- **Case Plan** - This status is set when the user records a value for the "Date Case Plan Initiated" field on the Case Plan form.
+- **Case Plan** - This status is set when the user records a value for the "Date Case Plan Initiated" on the "Case Plan" form.
 - **Service Provision** - If the user adds an entry to the Services subform, this status gets set.
 	- NOTE: In some configurations, services are categorized by "Response Type".
 In these configurations, the "Service Provision" status is split into multiple statuses - one for each "Response Type" option.
 The case gets the status which corresponds with the Response Type of the service which the case worker added most recently.
 For instance, if a case worker refers the case to a service provider for a service with a Response Type of "Immediate Response", the workflow status will also be "Immediate Response."
 ![](img/v2/workflow-update.png)